 - Save screens and setups to internal memory, and recall them again from memory.
-The test tool has 30 'screen and setup' memories, 10 'record and setup' memories, and 9 screen image memories.
-See also - • - Table 1. - Save up to 256 screens and setups to a USB memory device, and recall them again from memory. - Name saved screens and setups according to your own preferences. - Recall screens and recordings to analyze the screen image at a later date. - Recall a setup to continue a measurement with the recalled operating configuration.
+The test tool has 15 'screen and setup' memories, 2 'record and setup' memories, and 1 screen image memory.
+See also Table 1. - Save up to 256 screens and setups to a USB memory device, and recall them again from memory. - Name saved screens and setups according to your own preferences. - Recall screens and recordings to analyze the screen image at a later date. - Recall a setup to continue a measurement with the recalled operating configuration.

-Saved data is stored in non-volatile Flash memory.
+Saved data are stored in non-volatile Flash memory.

-Not saved instrument data is stored in RAM memory and will be kept at least 30 seconds when the battery is removed when no power is supplied via the BC190 power adapter.
+Not saved instrument data are stored in RAM memory and will be kept at least 30 seconds when the battery is removed when no power is supplied via the BC190 power adapter.